-The TOE shall limit the patterns for passwords that can be registered for user accounts for the storage management software based on the values of preset security parameters.
+The TOE shall limit the patterns for passwords that can be registered for user accounts using the authentication function in the TOE for the storage management software based on the values of preset security parameters.

 4.2.
 Security Objectives for the environment